paulfioravanti/plover-platform-specific-translation/README.md

 ## Configuration

-When a platform-specific translation is successfully determined from an outline, the result is stored in the [Plover configuration directory][] on your machine in a file called `platform_specific_translation.json`.
-This is done in order to prevent determination actions from being done multiple times for the same outline, and hence speed up translation lookups.
+When a platform-specific translation is successfully determined from an outline, the result is stored in the local [Plover configuration directory][] on your machine in a file called `platform_specific_translation.json`.
+This is done in order to prevent determination actions from being done multiple times for the same outline, and hence speed up lookups for already known translations.

 You should not need to manually add any entries to the configuration, but if you find any obsolete entries, feel free to delete them.